The Cosmic Baryon Partition between the IGM and CGM in the SIMBA Simulations: Results

 In this section, we study the gas density distribution within haloes, and how this relates to the underlying dark matter profile, in the various feedback runs.
 We will also test how analytical models of the CGM gas distribution within haloes, such as the mNFW profile, compare against the simulations considered.

 We first select all haloes in the $z=0.1$ snapshot of each \texttt{Simba} simulation volume, and consider all gas elements (excluding the ISM component) that are located at distances $ 0.01 r_{200} \leq r \leq 5 r_{200}$.
+The upper bound approximately represents the distance at which the dense CGM gas transitions into more diffuse IGM with $\rho/\langle \rho \rangle \simeq 10$.
+The lower bound of $0.01 \, r_{200}$ ensures that we are excluding gas elements with halocentric distance lower than the softening length ($0.5 h^{-1} \, \rm ckpc$).
 The elements are then divided into $20$ equal-length logarithmic bins of distance and split between the CGM phases as defined in Section~\ref{sec:pcb}.
 Additionally, we divide identified haloes into $4$ bins according to their mass, corresponding to the mass ranges defined in the discussion in Section~\ref{sec:pcb} and in Table~\ref{tab:tab_baryons}.
 We estimate the mean and $16^{\rm th}-84^{\rm th}$ percentiles of the gas co-moving density distribution as a function of radial distance $r$ in each halo mass bin.
 The resulting gas density profiles estimated for each feedback prescription model are illustrated in the top row of Fig.~\ref{fig:dprof}.
+To avoid contaminating our results with the effects of the finite softening length, we restricted our analysis to the gas elements outside $0.05 \, r_{200}$, i.e. at least 5 times the softening length for the smallest haloes considered.

 We then obtain the dark matter density profile within haloes in the \texttt{No-feedback run}, $\rho_{\rm DM}^{\rm No-fb}$, with the same procedure utilised for obtaining the gas density.
-This quantity, multiplied by the cosmic baryon mass fraction, $f_b\equiv\Omega_b/\Omega_m$ represents the radial profile expected if halo baryons trace their dark matter profiles perfectly.
+This quantity, multiplied by the cosmic baryon mass fraction, $f_b\equiv\Omega_b/\Omega_m$ represents the radial profile expected in the idealised case where baryons within haloes trace the dark matter profiles perfectly.
 The ratios of the gas density profiles for all runs with respect to $f_b\, \rho_{\rm DM}^{\rm No-fb}$ are reported in the middle row of Fig.~\ref{fig:dprof}.
+Therefore, the middle panels enable us to quantify the limitations of the oversimplified scenario where baryons would perfectly trace dark matter, against full hydrodynamic simulations.

 Finally, in the bottom row of Fig.~\ref{fig:dprof} we make a comparison with the mNFW halo profile.
 In the semi-analytic mNFW model, the NFW radial profile is modified to more accurately capture the hydrodynamics of halo gas: